learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

 ### First Release: Learn About the Data

-We want to analyze this file for the Department of Luck studies.
+We want to analyze this file for the DoLS.

 The tests will guide you in creating a class called `LuckAnalyzer.rb` in `lib/luck_analyzer.rb`.

 * `LuckAnalyzer` class will:
-  * Be initialized by being passed the name of the file to read
+  * Be initialized by being passed the name of the file to read.
+It must also end in `.csv`.
+Else we `raise` an `ArgumentError`
   * `initialize`
     * Will build a file path from the file name passed in (starter code is provided)